mbrit/sqlite-metrostyle/README.md

 On May 18th 2012, @timheuer's posted instructions on how to grab the WinRT branch from SQLite.org and build a DLL that can be used with Metro-style apps.

+**You generally won't need to follow these steps - this project does all this work for you!**

 His original instructions are here: https://skydrive.live.com/view.aspx?resid=A737583042956228!1940&cid=a737583042956228.

 For convenience, these are his instructions: